developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/getting-started-samples/index.md

 ## Overview
 To get started developing an application to capture barcode data on Zebra mobile computers using Zebra DataWedge, refer to [DataWedge Getting Started Samples](https://github.com/darryncampbell/DataWedge-GettingStarted-Samples).
 This guide demonstrates how to use DataWedge intents to capture data.
 The same sample app is given in Java, Kotlin, and Xamarin.

-> This application is intended for demonstration purposes only.
+> This sample application is intended for demonstration purposes only.
 It is provided as-is without guarantee or warranty and may be modified to suit individual needs.
-The appearance of sample app screens can vary by sample app version, Android version, and screen size.

 ## APIs Used